 We have established an annual incentive bonus program in order to align our executive officers' goals with our revenues and profitability objectives for the current year as well as encouraging the establishment of new strategic client relationships that would make meaningful contributions to our future financial performance.
-An incentive bonus program was approved by our Compensation Committee in early 2010 with respect to the incentive bonuses to be paid in 2011.
-This bonus program included the changes described above under "Our Compensation Committee's Processes."
+An incentive bonus program was approved by our Compensation Committee in early 2011 with respect to the incentive bonuses to be paid in 2012.
+This bonus program included the changes described above under "Our

+Compensation Committee's Processes" beginning on page 16.
 Under the plan, bonus target amounts, expressed as a percentage of base salary or annual fixed compensation, are established for participants at the beginning of each year unless their employment agreements contain different terms.
 Funding of possible bonus payouts for the year are determined by our financial results for the year relative to predetermined performance measures, and may be increased or decreased depending upon the executive's individual performance against his or her performance goals.
-When our performance falls short of target, our aggregate funding of the annual cash bonus incentive pool declines, with no funding of the bonus pool if we do not achieve at least 90% of each of our established financial performance objectives.
+When our performance falls short of target, our aggregate funding of the annual cash bonus incentive pool declines, with no funding of the bonus pool for that parameter if we do not achieve a minimum threshold for the established financial performance objectives.
 At the end of the performance period, our Compensation Committee has discretion to adjust an award payout from the amount yielded by the formula.
-For 2010, our Compensation Committee did not adjust an award payout for any named executive officer.
-Our Compensation Committee considered the following when establishing the awards for 2010:
+For 2011, our Compensation Committee did not adjust an award payout for any named executive officer.
+Our Compensation Committee considered the following when establishing the awards for 2011:

 • Bonus Targets.
 Bonus targets were based on job responsibilities and comparable market data.
 Our objective was to set bonus targets such that total annual cash compensation was within the broad middle range of market data and a substantial portion of that compensation was linked to our performance.
 Consistent with our executive compensation policy, individuals with greater job responsibilities had a greater proportion of their total compensation tied to our performance through the bonus plan.
-Thus, our Compensation Committee established the following bonus targets for 2010 (expressed as a percentage of base salary or annual fixed compensation as well as maximum bonus targets) for each named executive officer:
+During 2011, executives who spent a greater portion of their time with clients and prospective clients, had bonus targets that were consistently increased to 75% of base salary.
+Thus, our Compensation Committee established the following bonus targets for 2011 (expressed as a percentage of base salary or annual fixed compensation) as well as maximum bonus targets for each named executive officer:

-Name Bonus Target Vikram Talwar 75% of base salary; maximum bonus of 150% of base salary Rohit Kapoor 75% of base salary; maximum bonus of 150% of base salary Vishal Chhibbar 50% of annual fixed compensation; maximum bonus of 100% of annual fixed compensation William A. Bloom Guaranteed fixed bonus of \$500,000 Pavan Bagai 50% of annual fixed compensation; maximum bonus of 100% of annual fixed compensation Rembert de Villa 70% of base salary; maximum bonus of 140% of base salary
+Name Bonus Target Bonus Maximum Rohit Kapoor 75% of base salary 150% of base salary Vishal Chhibbar 50% of annual fixed compensation 100% of annual fixed compensation Pavan Bagai 75% of annual fixed compensation 150% of annual fixed compensation Rembert de Villa 75% of base salary 150% of base salary William A. Bloom 75% of base salary 150% of base salary